 Tu-Tu tu-T

-modifier in the second group and get a match for Tu-Tu
+modifier in the second group to get a match for Tu-Tu

 in the string: